felleg/felleg.gitlab.io-backup/content/posts/20240204-highscores-at-the-office.md

 better.

 I did not always want to improve.
-Ten years ago, I was perfectly content with the thought of being myself for the rest of my life, despite whatever flaws I had.
+Ten years ago, I was perfectly content with the thought of being "myself" for the rest of my life, despite whatever flaws I had.
 Or so I thought.
 The point is, I wasn't truly interested in personal improvement.